+Have you noticed the shelves are getting bare?
+With current diesel shortages, you know it's time to stock up so you can provide for and protect your family.
 It's a challenge to be stocked up at all when you have a large family as we are constantly consuming!
 However, with a plan in hand, this is possible.
-Here is our stock up for three weeks plan.
+Here is our family's “stock up for three weeks” plan.

 Make an Ideal Stock Up For Three Weeks Plan Checklist

-Our family has not had everything checked off our list at once yet!
-We can only do so much with each paycheck we receive and we are not over-buying, so I do feel good about that.
+Even with my handy checklist, our family has not had everything checked off our list at once yet!
+We can only do so much with each paycheck we receive and we are not over-buying any one item, just what we would need for three weeks.
 That's why it's called an “Ideal” plan.

 You need to make a checklist of each type of item that is needed for three weeks time.
 When making your list, consider freezer and refrigerator size, you may need to plan for more dry goods.
 Think about where to store them, will that area be too humid or does it freeze at this time of year?